 Figure 1-1 is a schematic diagram of the ozone monitor.
-Ozone is measured based on the attenuation of light passing through two separate 15-cm long absorption cells fitted with quartz windows.
-A single low-pressure mercury lamp is located on one side of the absorption cells, and photodiodes are located on the opposite side of the absorption cells.
-The photodiodes have built-in interference filters centered on 254 nm, the principal wavelength of light emitted by the mercury lamp.
-An air pump draws sample air into the instrument at a flow rate of approximately 1.5 L/min.
-A pair of solenoid valves switch in unison so as to alternately send ozone-scrubbed air and unscrubbed air through the two absorption cells.
-Thus, the intensity of light passing through ozone-scrubbed air (I_o) is measured in Cell 1 while the intensity of light solenoid valves switch, changing which cell receives ozone-scrubbed air and which cell receives unscrubbed air.
+Ozone is measured based on the attenuation of light passing through a 15-cm long absorption cell fitted with quartz windows.
+A low-pressure mercury lamp is located on one side of the absorption cell, and a photodiode is located on the opposite side of the absorption cell.
+The photodiode has a built-in interference filter centered on 254 nm, the principal wavelength of light emitted by the mercury lamp.
+An air pump draws sample air into the instrument at a flow rate of approximately 1 L/min.
+A solenoid valve switches so as to alternately send this air directly into the absorption cell or through an ozone scrubber and then into the absorption cell.
+The intensity of light at the photodiode is measured in air that has passed through the ozone scrubber (I_o) and air that has not passed through the scrubber (I).
+Ozone concentration is calculated from the measurements of I_o and I according to the Beer-Lambert Law: